Z-Ray-Entertainment/Facetracker/README.md

 - `cp models ./dist/facetracker/`

-To test the pre-build locally create a symbolic link inside the source directory of Facetracker/facetracker/osf pointing towards the dist directory pf teh pre-build.
+To test the pre-build locally create a symbolic link inside the source directory of Facetracker/facetracker/osf pointing towards the dist directory of the pre-build.

-## Webcams tested
+# Webcams tested
 The following cams have been tested with this application in functioning and gathering device capabilities properly

 - NB Pro: BisonCam